gauge-sh/tach/docs/configuration.md

   tests/
 ```

-In a Python module such as `backend/module1.py`, we might see imports from other modules.
+In a Python module such as `backend/module1.py`, we can see imports from other modules.
 ```python
 # In backend/module1.py